Adrienne Fried Block Fellowship

 This fellowship, endowed in honor of Adrienne Fried Block, shall be given to support scholarly research leading to publication on topics that illuminate musical life in large urban communities.
 Preference shall be given to projects that focus on the interconnections among the groups and organizations present in these metropolitan settings and their participation in the wide range of genres that inform the musical life and culture of their cities.

-1. Applicants will provide a one-page letter of application with contact information, a narrative of no more than five pages (double-spaced) that describes the scope of the project and the need for funding, a current CV, and a budget for the project.
+1. Applicants will provide a one-page letter of application with contact information; a current full CV; a narrative of no more than five pages (double-spaced) that describes the scope of the project and the need for funding; and a one-page budget for the project.

 2. Applicants must be members in good standing of the Society for American Music.